Shayokh144/Git_Beginning/GitBasics.md

 		i) git checkout slave
 		after writing this, we are in  the slave branch which is the copy of master branch because we create slave branch from master branch.

-11. This time open the "first.txt" file and you can see the same thing that was in the master branch.
+- This time open the "first.txt" file and you can see the same thing that was in the master branch.
 Now change the text.
 I add a new line "I am from slave" after the existing line and save this.
 Now, we have to commit these changes to the current slave branch.
 So, write:

 		i)  git add .
 		ii) git commit -m "This is my first commit from slave"

-12. To understand the branching effect we have to go to the master branch using:
+- To understand the branching effect we have to go to the master branch using:

 		i) git checkout master
-    Now open the "first.txt" file you only find the text "Thsi is my first git prac." that we wrote and commit when we were in the master branch.
+- Now open the "first.txt" file you only find the text "Thsi is my first git prac." that we wrote and commit when we were in the master branch.

-13. To delete any branch use :
+- To delete any branch use :

 		i) git branch -D Branch_Name

-    -------------------------------------Branch End-------------------------------------

 ------------------------------------------Merge--------------------------------------------------------